jackkershaw/vital-signs/README.md

 ## More stories

-Fix API so more stories include three next ones just three most recent.
-Tbh should do this by fetching the post, then fetching the posts for more stories in two separate queries.
-Rather than at the moment one query and another for getting cursor.
-So should be one query, which returns a cursor and the post, and then another query, which returns the next 3 posts.
+- Fix API so more stories include three next ones just three most recent.
+Or do so it shows random, not just three most recent.
+Fix this by looking up how to do pagination with GraphQL I think.

 ## News

 - List all the categories at top with API.
 - Click on category to get just articles for that category.[see this solution](https://stackoverflow.com/questions/73687998/how-to-get-related-post-by-category-in-headless-wordpressgraphql).
-- If doesn't work, could just have page for each category maybe.
+- If creating page by category dynamically doesn't work, could just have page for each category.

 ## PDF